HelpBot Assistant

 Filter operators

-The Syncfusion Grid component provides various filter operators that can be used to define filter conditions for columns.
-The filter operator for a column can be defined using the operator property in the filterSettings.columns object.
+The Grid provides various filter operators to define filter conditions for columns.
+Define the filter operator using the operator property in filterSettings.columns.

-The available operators and its supported data types are,
+The available operators and its supported data types are:

 Operator Description Supported Types